 - Add some extra seasoning - Sprinkle the salmon with garlic powder, Cajun seasoning, or lemon pepper before adding the BBQ sauce for even more flavor.

-Tim's expert Tips
+Tim's Expert Tips

 - Choose a BBQ sauce that you enjoy!
 The BBQ sauce sets the flavor for the dish, so pick one you love.